Comet PoE (GL-RM1PE) Control Panel Guide¶

 Settings¶

-In the control panel, navigate to Settings, you will get a page as below.
+In the control panel, navigate to Settings.
+The settings page includes four sections:

 Video¶